 SNAP in Maine

-If your household applies for SNAP in Maine and receives benefits you will receive an EBT (electronic benefits transfer) card.
-In Maine it’s called the Pine Tree Card.
-Money is loaded onto the card and works like a debit card that you can use only to buy food.
+If your household qualifies for SNAP in Maine, you will receive an EBT card.
+In our state, this is called the Pine Tree Card.

 Frequently Asked Questions